-- will encourage partner organisations, including affiliated clubs, leagues and events to adopt and demonstrate their commitment to the principles set out in this Equality Policy. - recognises that we live in a diverse society and is committed to promoting playing Touch at all levels regardless of socio-economic backgrounds. - will ensure that its recruitment, selection and deployment procedures are fair, equal and transparent, and ensure continuing compliance with equal opportunities legislation. - is committed to ensure training opportunities are available to all coaches, volunteers and referees.
+- will encourage partner organisations, including affiliated clubs, leagues, events and other governing bodies to adopt and demonstrate their commitment to the principles set out in this Equality, Diversity and Inclusion Policy.

+- recognises that we live in a diverse society, which suffers from systemic injustices, and is committed to promoting Touch as a sport for all at all levels regardless of the background and protected characteristics of participants.

+- will ensure that its recruitment, selection and deployment procedures are fair, equal and transparent, and ensure continuing compliance with equal opportunities legislation.
-3. Purpose of the Policy

-The England Touch Association acknowledges that discriminatory behaviour including direct discrimination, indirect discrimination, associative discrimination and discrimination by perception is against the law and will not be tolerated.
+- is committed to ensure equality, diversity and inclusion training opportunities are available to all staff, coaches, volunteers and referees.

+- will identify indicators that will be regularly monitored to assess how well we are performing against our goal of being a sport for all.

+3. Procedures

 The England Touch Association regards discrimination, harassment, bullying or victimisation as serious misconduct and likely to bring the sport into disrepute.
-Appropriate measures including disciplinary action may be bought against any stakeholder who unlawfully discriminates against, harasses, bullies or victimises any other person in accordance with the European Touch Federation Judiciary Procedures.
+Appropriate measures including disciplinary action will be brought against any participant who discriminates against, harasses, bullies or victimises any other person in accordance with the England Touch Association's disciplinary policy.